 I’m not going to define which kinds of goals trigger the delivery of this package, because I don’t have that figured out.
 I have my suspicions, but I don’t have enough data to say either way, because most of the time I only hear about the person’s struggle.
 I’m not always privy to the goal that triggered it.

-All I know is, that in my case, it showed up after:
+All I know is that in MY case, it showed up after:

 - I had a belief and understanding of Rare Faith (the kind of faith that causes things to happen, according to Boyd K. Packer)

 - I had had some success with it